slz2003/RFCScope-/Errata_filtering/Result_manual/9761-2/packetizer_raw_output.md

 Modify the Section 2 Middlebox definition to reference (D)TLS traffic instead of TLS only, for example by stating 'interacts with (D)TLS traffic.'

-**Severity:** Low
-  *Basis:* The issue is minor and terminological, unlikely to lead to interoperability problems but may cause temporary confusion.

-**Confidence:** Inferred

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-2

 ---